Time for Yourself: What Matters Most in Old Age

 • Don’t try to please everyone;

-• Don’t argue;
+• Don’t argue unnecessarily;

-• Don’t solve others’ problems;
+• Don’t take on other people’s problems;

-• Don’t accumulate unnecessary things;
+• Don’t hoard unnecessary things;

-• Don’t worry about the future.
+• Don’t waste energy worrying about the future.

 Photo: pexels.com